 Oratorio.
 Together with Steven Devine, Kate has also been

 giving day workshops for Early Music Fora across the

-Jacob Garside (Assistant Tutor) is a young cellist and viola da gamba
+Jacob Garside (Assistant Tutor) is a freelance cellist and viola da gamba

 Peter Collier directs the Manchester-based Telemann Baroque